ngircd/ngircd/doc/QuickStart.md

-*Please Note*: The server `Name` looks like a DNS host name, but it is not: in fact it is not related to your server's fully qualified domain name (FQDN) in any way and can be an arbitrary string -- but which *must* contain at least one dot (".") character!
+*Please Note*: The server `Name` looks like a DNS host name, but it is not: in fact it is not related to your server's fully qualified domain name (FQDN) in any way and can be an arbitrary string -- but it *must* contain at least one dot (".") character!

 ## Add a Local IRC Operator